Last Updated on April 26, 2023 by Goya

 And if you’re interested in spending more time doing other stuff in Ljubljana, then you can just keep scrolling down, because I have some goodies for you (beware, some may still involve eating :)):

-We booked this one, which included instructor fee, equipment hire, and photos.
+We booked this stand-up paddleboarding tour, which included the instructor fee, equipment hire, and photos.
 Our SUP instructor not only knew the city like the back of her hand but -because she was born and raised in Ljubljana- was able to walk us through the recent history of the city/country and the changes it went through.

 We listened to her talk about where she grew up or where they went with friends after school.
 Which bridge was moved from here to there and how some of the locals are unhappy with its replacement.
 How the housing market changed over the last few years, pushing young families to the outskirts… Why nobody is wearing a mask (spoiler: it was not due to high vaccination rates, as we thought).